Extensions of Tong-Yang-Ma representation: Extensions of the Tong-Yang-Ma representation

 Let $D$ be a diagram of an $n$-string link $L$.
 For each arc of $D$, we put a vertex on it.
-Here, we regard each over-crossing arc as the union of two arcs.If $D$ has $N$ crossings, we need $n+2N$ vertices.
-We assume that the top and bottom vertices are labeled with the order just as the one of strings, and middle vertices, that are neither top nor bottom vertices, are labeled by $m_1, \ldots, m_{2N-n}$ as in Figure \ref{label_string_link1}.
+Here, we consider each over-crossing arc as the union of two arcs.
+If $D$ has $N$ crossings, we need $n+2N$ vertices.
+We assume that the top (resp. bottom) vertices are labeled by $a_1, a_2, \ldots, a_n$ (resp. $x_1, x_2, \ldots x_n$) from left to right, and middle vertices, that are neither top nor bottom vertices, are labeled by $m_1, \ldots, m_{2N-n}$ as in Figure~\ref{label_string_link1}.